Skip to main content

 March 22, 2023

-This webinar will ask for feedback on new grant and technical assistance programs to help business calculate and report the greenhouse gas emissions data for construction materials and products though Environmental Product Declarations (EPDs).
+This webinar asked for feedback on new grant and technical assistance programs to help business calculate and report the greenhouse gas emissions data for construction materials and products though Environmental Product Declarations (EPDs).

 Reducing Embodied Greenhouse Gas Emissions: Carbon Labeling